EveSeward/Assignment-3/README.md

 ```
 ![Rplot05](https://github.com/user-attachments/assets/1f0840c1-7bca-4874-80da-3704d3cf244c)

-Explain the results.
+Figure 4.
+Kelowna census dissemination areas showing LISA z-scores for median total income (left) and percentage of respondents with French knowledge (right).

-While these maps are great for visualizing where the data is and getting a rough idea of how many polygons are significantly positively or negatively spatially autocorrelated, it can be even more informative to graph these trends.
+While these maps are great for visualizing where the data is and getting a rough idea of how many polygons are significantly positively or negatively spatially autocorrelated, it will be even more informative to graph the Local Moran's I Z-values.
+This process is shown in the code below where we'll use the function "moran.plot()" from the "spdep" package libary to create scatterplote .

 ```{r MoransIScatter, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap= "Moran's I scatter plot for median total income."}
 #Create Moran's I scatter plot for Income
 moran.plot(Income_noNA$`Median total income`, Income.lw, zero.policy=TRUE, spChk=NULL, labels=NULL, xlab="Median Total Income ($)",
            ylab="Spatially Lagged Median Total Income ($)", quiet=NULL)
 ```
 ```{r MoransIScatter2, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap= "Moran's I scatter plot for percentage of respondants with knowledge of french."}
 #Create Moran's I scatter plot for French
 moran.plot(French_noNA$PercFrench, French.lw, zero.policy=TRUE, spChk=NULL, labels=NULL, xlab="Respondants with knowledge of French (%)",
            ylab="Spatially Lagged knowledge of French (%)", quiet=NULL)
 ```
 In these plots, the points with diamonds are considered statistically significant, and the regression line shows the overall trend.
 For both plots we can see that the trend shows?